kirkkala/elsa-myclub/README.md

 To update the version:
 1. Update APP_VERSION in `package.json`
 2. Add changelog entry in `CHANGELOG.md`
-  - Use Finnishm the changelog is shown on the site
+  - Changelog in Finnish because that's shown on the app also
 3. Commit with message: `Bump version to x.x.x`